Your privacy is important to us and this summarises what information we will collect and what we will do with that information.

 2.1 Our site is owned and operated by CML Limited, a limited company registered in England under company number 02516107 whose registered address is Vulcan Way, Magna Park, Lutterworth, Leicestershire, LE17 4XR.

 CML Limited is the data controller in relation to the processing of personal data which is described below.
 This control applies to all systems, people and processes that constitute the organisation’s information systems, including board members, directors, employees, suppliers and other third parties who have access to CML’s systems.

-2.2 Our Security Information Manager is Adrian Goodman, who can be contacted by email at email@example.com, by telephone on 01455 200700 or by post at the address in 2.1 above.
+2.2 Our Security Information Manager can be contacted by email at email@example.com, by telephone on 01455 200700 or by post at the address in 2.1 above.

 Depending upon your use of our site, we may collect some or all of the following personal data – this list is not exhaustive.
 Please refer to our Data Protection Policy for further information including how we use this data:

 4.6 contact information such as email addresses and telephone numbers;